DataBassGit/AgentForge/README.md

 # AgentForge
 AgentForge - is an advanced AI-driven task automation system designed for generating, prioritizing, and executing tasks based on a specified objective.
-Utilizing state-of-the-art technologies such as ChromaDB, SentenceTransformer, and the OpenAI API for text generation, AgentForge aims to deliver efficient and reliable task management solutions.

-The primary goal of this project is to establish a user-friendly, low-code/no-code framework that empowers users to rapidly iterate on cognitive architectures.
+The primary goal of this project is to establish a user-friendly, low-code framework that empowers users to rapidly iterate on cognitive architectures.
 Simultaneously, the framework is designed to accommodate developers with a seamless integration process for incorporating new logic modules as the AI landscape continues to evolve.
 By fostering a collaborative and accessible environment, AgentForge seeks to contribute to the advancement of AI research and development across various domains.